-DIY Cord Tacos or Cord Organisers is a paid collaborative post with Bostik.
+DIY Cord Tacos or Cord Organisers are a super fun gift to make and so useful.
 I love making personalised homemade gifts and these cute little DIY Cord organisers are so simple to make and handy too.
-They are perfect for storing your earbuds or charging cords and stopping them getting tangled up.
+They are perfect for storing your earbuds or charging cords and stopping them from getting tangled up.

 Plus as these are personalised you will always know which earbuds are yours – no more wondering whos ears they might have been in!